Algorithms are crawling everywhere.

 Generally there is already a lack of skilled labor and migration out of such territories and with such addictions prospects are very unfriendly for those younger and developing professionals either.

-High internet and social has been woven so deeply into our social fabric, we’re socially not normal if we’re not connected and up-to date with the newest buzzwords, trends and what our friends are doing and posting.
+High internet and social media usage has been woven so deeply into our social fabric, we’re socially not normal if we’re not connected and up-to date with the newest buzzwords, trends and what our friends are doing and posting.

 On a global basis, the advent of technology should empower us to be most creative and imaginative in solving big problems like Aids, cancer and other ailments.
 It’s not and in fact is lessening the IQ of the average individual.